W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

 - Look at individual plans (in the order submitted)
 	- Please note things you like and not about every ones plan
 	- KC3VOP
+	- N3AMK
+	- KE8TJE - Last
-- What do we wanna do next - open
+- What do we wanna do next - open discussion
+- Plan meeting time

 ---
 ### Big picture stuff